saltstack/salt/doc/ref/cli/salt-key.rst

 Description
 ===========

-Salt-key executes simple management of salt server public keys used for authentication.
+Salt-key executes simple management of Salt server public keys used for authentication.

 Options